-On 1 August 1853, the diggers' leaders, Thomson, Brown and Jones, took the Petition to Melbourne, farewelled by a rally of 6,000 diggers with banners and flags.
-They stayed overnight at Castlemaine to hold a meeting on Agitation Hill and collect more signatures, then continued to Melbourne and presented the Petition to La Trobe on 3 August.
+On 1 August 1853, the diggers' leaders, Thomson, Brown and Jones, took the Bendigo Petition (170 metres long and bound in green silk) to Melbourne, farewelled by a rally of 6,000 diggers with banners and flags.
+They stayed overnight at Castlemaine to hold a meeting on Agitation Hill and collect more signatures, then continued to Melbourne.
+They presented the Petition to La Trobe on 3 August.
 And in Bendigo the diggers quietly awaited La Trobe's response.